 [END FIGURE 2.10 HERE]

-Among the gaseous short-lived climate forcers (Section 2.2.5, Chapter 6, Section 7.3; excluding CH4 here), ozone (O3) is the component with the largest (positive) ERF.
+Among the gaseous short-lived climate forcers (Chapter 6 and Sections 2.2.5 and 7.3; excluding CH4 here), ozone (O3) is the component with the largest (positive) ERF.
 Concentrations from direct observations have increased since the mid-20th century and, mostly based on models, this extends to since 1750.
 Other gaseous short-lived climate forcers have small contributions to total ERF.

-The net effect of aerosols (Sections 2.2.6, 6.4) on the radiation budget, including their effect on clouds, and cloud adjustments, as well as the deposition of black carbon on snow (Section 7.3.4.3), was negative throughout the industrial period (high confidence).
+The net effect of aerosols (Sections 2.2.6 and 6.4) on the radiation budget, including their effect on clouds, and cloud adjustments, as well as the deposition of black carbon on snow (Section 7.3.4.3), was negative throughout the industrial period (high confidence).
 The net effect strengthened (becoming more negative) over most of the 20th century, but more likely than not weakened (becoming less negative) since the late 20th century.
 These trends are reflected in measurements of surface solar radiation (Section 7.2.2.3) and the Earth’s energy imbalance (Section 7.2.2.1).
 The relative importance of aerosol forcing compared to other forcing agents has decreased globally in the most recent 30 years (medium confidence) and the reduction of the negative forcing in the 21st century enhances the overall positive ERF.